 If you’ve suffered an injury or illness on the job, you might have difficulties handling the same work duties you were able to perform prior to getting hurt.
 However, you still may have the capacity to perform some other kind of work that can pay you the additional income you need to make ends meet.
-If you wish to work while receiving workers’ compensation, it’s important to first learn about your legal rights and obligations so you don’t risk losing your benefits.
+If you wish to work while receiving workers’ compensation in Georgia, it’s important to first learn about your legal rights and obligations so you don’t risk losing your benefits.

 At the Law Offices of William F. Underwood, III, P.C., our attorneys understand how complex the workers’ compensation system can be for an injured worker simply trying to get back on track.
 Our firm strives to give you peace of mind throughout the workers’ compensation process by ensuring you fully understand your rights and do not make any mistakes to jeopardize your benefits.